8 Career Coaching Tools & Ideas for Clients Who Have Absolutely No Idea What They Want!

 6. What are some of your most marketable skills?
 Strengths?
 Make a list.

 8. What will get in the way of moving to a new role or career?
 What is in your personal life or mindset that will limit your possibilities?
-For example childcare responsibilities, health issues, limiting beliefs, lack of confidence etc.
+For example child care responsibilities, health issues, limiting beliefs, lack of confidence etc.

 9. What are you afraid of?
 And when you look closely, how valid are these fears?